stashapp/stash/docs/DEVELOPMENT.md

 1. Run `make pre-ui`, `make generate` and `make ui` outside the container, to generate files and build the UI.
 2. Pull the latest compiler image from Docker Hub: `docker pull stashapp/compiler`
-3. Run `docker run --rm --mount type=bind,source="$(pwd)",target=/stash -w /stash -it stashapp/compiler /bin/bash` to open a shell inside the container, running as your current user.
+3. Run `docker run --rm --mount type=bind,source="$(pwd)",target=/stash -w /stash -it stashapp/compiler /bin/bash` to open a shell inside the container.
 4. From inside the container, run `make build-cc-all` to build for all platforms, or run `make build-cc-{platform}` to build for a specific platform (have a look at the `Makefile` for the list of targets).
 5. You will find the compiled binaries in `dist/`.